Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Prevention

-Because diagnosis is difficult and there are no specific treatment drugs, prevention is equally important for cats!The AHS recommends that all cats, whether indoor or outdoor, use heartworm prevention medication year-round.
+Because of the difficulty in diagnosis and the lack of specific treatment drugs, prevention is equally important for cats!AHS recommends that all cats, whether indoors or outdoors, use heartworm prevention medication year-round.
 Mosquitoes can enter the house, so even cats that are kept entirely indoors are at risk of infection.

-Tashikin Heartworm Diagnostic Solutions (For Veterinary Clinics)
+Tashikin Heartworm Diagnostic Solutions (for Veterinary Clinics)

 Tashikin CHW Ag Test Kit (Dog)

-Tashikin ANA BAB CHW EHR Test Kit (Dog Combo)
+View detailsTashikin ANA BAB CHW EHR Test Kit (Dog Combo)

-Tashikin CHW FCOV FELV FIV Test Kit (Cat Combo)
+View detailsTashikin CHW FCOV FELV FIV Test Kit (Cat Combo)

 Comprehensively assess cat health, including heartworm antibodies and other important virus tests.

-Choose Tashikin to bring reliable diagnostic support to your clinic and jointly protect animal health.
+View detailsChoose Tashikin to bring reliable diagnostic support to your clinic and jointly protect animal health.

 Frequently Asked Questions (FAQ)